BukGet/website/api.md

 + Parameters

-    + filters (required, String, ``) ...
+    + filters (Required, String, ``) ...
 JSON encoded, refer to the example format for the filters field above.
     + size (optional, Integer, `10`) ...
 How many documents do you want to return.
     + start (optional, Integer, `5`) ...
 From where the query should start.
     + sort (optional, String, `plugin_name`) ...
 Which field to sort by.
 Use a - before the field name to perform an inverted sort.